 The Arabidopsis N-regulatory Network: The 863 N-regulated genes in Arabidopsis [3] were used to create an Arabidopsis correlation network (correlation > 0.8 or -0.8, p val <0.05) (Fig. X, 4A) as in [3].
-The 863 N-regulated genes were also used to query the Arabidopsis MultiNetwork (Fig. X, 4B), which includes multiple edge types including TFtarget genes based on the presence of cis-binding elements determined from AGRIS and TransFact (Table X), resulting in a N-regulatory sub-network of 828 genes.
-VP functions next were used to create an intersection of these two networks (N-regulated correlation and N-regulated multinetwork) (Fig. X, 4C) to generate a N-regulated subnetwork with 613 genes, in which genes were connected by co-expression and by at least one other interaction edge (e.g. cis-binding, protein:protein interaction) (Fig. X, 4C).
+The 863 N-regulated genes were also used to query the Arabidopsis MultiNetwork (Fig. X, 4B), which includes multiple edge types including TFtarget genes based on the presence of cis-binding elements determined from AGRIS and TransFac (Table X), resulting in a N-regulatory sub-network of 828 genes.
+Next, we used VirtualPlant to generate an intersection of these two networks (N-regulated correlation and N-regulated multinetwork) (Fig. X, 4C) yielding a N-regulated subnetwork with 613 genes, in which genes were connected by co-expression and by at least one other interaction edge (e.g. cis-binding, protein:protein interaction) (Fig. X, 4C).

-Creating a Maize Translational Network from Arabidopsis: The Arabidopsis N-regulated sub-network of 613 genes (Fig. X 4C), was next compared to the Maize genome based on a homology map function (best hit from Phytozome, www.phytozome.net) which is automated in VirtualPlant.
+Creating a Maize Translational Network from Arabidopsis: The Arabidopsis N-regulated sub-network of 613 genes (Fig. X 4C), was next compared to the Maize genome based on a homology map function (best hit from Phytozome, www.phytozome.net) which is a tool in VirtualPlant.
 This homology comparison uncovered 970 genes in a homologous Maize N-network (Fig. X, 5A).
-An intersection of this Homology-based Maize N-network (970 genes) (Fig. X, 5A) with the Maize N-regulated correlation network (5,000 genes, Fig. X, 2) (from Step 2), uncovers a network of 42 Maize N-regulated genes in an interaction network that is conserved across Maize and Arabidopsis.
+An intersection of this Homology-based Maize N-network (970 genes) (Fig. X, 5A) with the Maize N-regulated correlation network (5,000 genes, Fig. X, 2) (from Step 2), uncovered a network of 42 Maize N-regulated genes in an interaction network that is conserved across Maize and Arabidopsis.
 The Arabidopsis network knowledge not only helped to focus the genes for translational studies, but also was crucial to network annotation, as it annotated 50% of the genes in the network which were hypothetical or unknown genes in Maize (Fig. X).
 These 42 N-regulated genes interactions are therefore present in both the Arabidopsis N-regulated network (Fig. X, 4C), in homology Maize network (Fig. X, 5A) and in the N-responsive Maize correlation network (Fig. X, 2).
-This list of 42 N-regulated and interacting genes in the “Maize Translational Network” includes 6 transcription factor hubs (CCA1, GLK1, LHY1, ARF7, GLK1, Bip9, HB16), and target genes including N-assimilation genes such as a nitrate transporter (NRT1.5) and nitrate reductase (NIA1), several of which have been previously validated to be involved in the N-regulatory networks in Arabidopsis [3], as detailed below.
+This list of 42 N-regulated and interacting genes in the “Maize Translational Network” includes 6 transcription factor hubs (CCA1, GLK1, LHY1, ARF7, GLK1, Bip9, HB16), and target genes including N-assimilation genes such as a nitrate transporter (NRT1.5) and nitrate reductase (NIA1).